versehe/AB_Testing_Notebook/Statistical Inference/03. Confidence Interval/README.md

 Law of Large Number(LLN) says the sample mean is consistent to the population mean if you repeat the experiment infinite times.
 So does sample variance and sample std.

 ### Central Limit Theorem

-We can use asymptotics to help is figure out things about distributions without knowing much about them to begin with.
-A profound idea along these lines is the Central Limit Theorem.
-It states that the distribution of averages is often normal, even if the distribution that the data is being sampled from is very non-normal.
+Central Limit Theorem(CLT) states that the distribution of averages is often normal, even if the distribution that the data is being sampled from is very non-normal.
 This helps us create robust strategies for creating statistical inferences when we're not willing to assume much about the generating mechanism of our data.